-WARNING: Keep the fuel line away from the EGR valve (if equipped) on the intake manifold.

-If installation requires cutting the metal fuel line, cut the fuel line with a good tube cutter.
+- NOTE: If installation requires cutting the metal fuel line, cut the fuel line with a good tube cutter.
 This will minimize the chance of producing metal chip particles.
-If a hacksaw must be used then metal chips must be removed.

-WARNING: In all cases where the fuel line has been cut, it is essential that it be clean to ensure that no metal particles enter the fuel bowl after the new carburetor installation.
+If a hacksaw must be used then metal chips must be removed. - WARNING: In all cases where the fuel line has been cut, it is essential that it be clean to ensure that no metal particles enter the fuel bowl after the new carburetor installation.
 Remove the fuel line at the pump and blow the line clean with compressed air.
 DO NOT use the procedure where the coil wire is disconnected, the engine cranked for a few revolutions, and the fuel collected in a container.
-This procedure is unsafe because sparking can occur either at the coil or at the distributor end of the coil wire and ignite any fuel spilled in the engine compartment.

-CAUTION: This carburetor contains in line Morain fuel filters.
-However, the use of a quality in line fuel filter, such as Holley P/N 162-523 is mandatory as a safeguard against possible flooding, which could result from unfiltered particles becoming lodged between the fuel inlet needle and its seat.
+This procedure is unsafe because sparking can occur either at the coil or at the distributor end of the coil wire and ignite any fuel spilled in the engine compartment. - CAUTION: The use of a quality in-line fuel filter, such as Holley® P/N 162-523 is mandatory as a safeguard against possible flooding, which could result from unfiltered particles becoming lodged between the fuel inlet needle and its seat.
 This can result in fire if a spark is present or backfire occurs in the engine compartment.
 Air cleaner filter elements should be blown clean with compressed air at 6,000 miles and replaced at 12,000 miles to ensure maximum protection.
-Now would be the perfect time to upgrade to a Holley Powershot air cleaner filter.

-11. For electric choke hookup, attach the bayonet end of the long electrical lead supplied to the positive terminal on the choke cap.
-The other end must be connected to an ignition activated 12-volt source.
+Now would be the perfect time to upgrade to a Holley® Powershot air filter. - 9.
+For choke hookup, attach the bayonet end of the long electrical lead supplied to the positive terminal on the choke cap.
+The other end must be connected to an ignition-activated 12-volt source.
 The distributor side of the ignition coil is NOT a 12-volt source.
-It is a 7-9-volt source after cranking.

-WARNING: Connecting the choke cap to the ignition or ignition coil could result in unacceptable choke operation, poor fuel economy, and possible engine misfiring, since the voltage delivered to the spark plugs will be severely reduced by the drain imposed by the choke cap.
+It is a 7-9-volt source after cranking. - WARNING: Connecting the choke cap to the ignition or ignition coil could result in unacceptable choke operation, poor fuel economy, and possible engine misfiring, since the voltage delivered to the spark plugs will be severely reduced by the drain imposed by the choke cap.
 Suitable ignition activated 12-volt sources are most electrical relays, as well as the leads to accessories, such as windshield wipers.
 DO NOT connect this wire to the original equipment (O.E.) electric choke source.
-This may not be a 12V source.

-- 12. Check the voltage source with a volt-ohm meter to ensure proper voltage and choke operation. - 13.
-Start the engine and check the fuel lines and inlet fitting for possible leaks.
+This may not be a 12V source. - 10.
+Check the voltage source with a volt-ohm meter to assure proper voltage and choke operation. - 11.
+Start the engine and check the fuel line and inlet fitting for possible leaks.